German Fishing Licence & Examination

 The State Fishing Examination

-On completion of the course, the instructor recommended that I be allowed to sit the examination.
+On completion of the course, the instructor recommended that I sit the examination.
 I waited with bated breath for weeks until my Summons to the State Examination arrived.
-The letter duly arrived and on the appointed day I presented myself, with about thirty other candidates to the examination center in Regen.
+The letter duly arrived and on the appointed day I presented myself, with about thirty other candidates to the examination centre in Regen.
 The invigilators scrutinized Photographs in passport or identity cards.
 This ensured they were genuine and not a proxy sitting the exam to ensure a pass.
 The examination was strictly invigilated and consisted of twenty questions in each of the five sections, a total of one hundred questions in all.
 I completed my paper well in time, checked it twice and handed it in.
 The Examiners checked my paper whilst I waited patiently.
 The Examiners called me forward to receive the result.
 I had achieved a grade of 98%!

 Fishing License for Life